cython/cython/.github/ISSUE_TEMPLATE/blank_issue.md

 ---
-name: Blank
+name: Blank Issue
 about: Anything is not a "bug" or a "feature request".
-DO NOT post support requests here, use "I NEED HELP" link.
+DO NOT post support questions here, use "I NEED HELP" link.
 title: ""
 labels: ''
 assignees: ''